'We ate each other one by one': The gruesome story of Alexander Pearce the cannibal convict

 The First Escape

 In May, 1822, Pearce escaped from prison and, according to the Hobart Town Gazette a £10 reward was placed for his capture.
-When he was caught, he was charged with absconding and received a second sentence of transportation, this time to the new penal establishment at Sarah Island, which was said to be a hell hole.
+When he was caught he was charged with absconding and received a second sentence of transportation, this time to the new penal establishment at Sarah Island, which was said to be a hell hole.

 Sarah Island, on the west coast of Tasmania, was seen as the best place to imprison the most rebellious convicts due to its remote location.
 The surrounding waters were so treacherous only a small number of convicts ever arrived, because several ships were wrecked as they attempted the narrow sea passage.